Quick Method of Accounting for GST/HST

 Step 2: Calculate the GST/HST you collected, or that became collectible on your taxable supplies that are not eligible.
 For a list of these supplies, see Supplies not eligible for the quick method calculation.

-Step 3: Add the amounts from Step 1 and Step 2 and enter the result in your line 105 calculation if you are filing a return electronically or enter it on line 103 of your paper return.
+Step 3: Add the amounts from Step 1 and Step 2, and enter the result on line 103 if you are filing electronically using GST/HST NETFILE or if you are filing a paper GST/HST return, or in your line 105 calculation if you are filing using GST/HST TELEFILE.

 Line 104 – Adjustment to be added to the net tax

-Enter the total of any adjustments to be added to the net tax for the reporting period (for example, the GST/HST you obtained on the recovery of a bad debt from supplies that are not eligible for the quick method calculation) and include it in your line 105 calculation if you are filing a return electronically or on line 104 of your paper return.
+Enter the total of any adjustments to be added to the net tax for the reporting period (for example, the GST/HST you obtained on the recovery of a bad debt from supplies that are not eligible for the quick method calculation) and include it on line 104 if you are filing electronically using GST/HST NETFILE or if you are filing a paper return, or include it in your line 105 calculation if you are filing a return using GST/HST TELEFILE.

 Line 105 – Total GST/HST and adjustments for the period